 All Saints’ has a program for younger and older students, Episcopal Youth Community (EYC).
 The group includes those in middle school and high school.

 All Saints’ parishioners support our worship in many different ways.
 Approximately 25 serve in teams on the Altar Guild, and a lay reader is scheduled for both Sunday services.
 Starting at the age of ten, many of our young people serve as acolytes.
 Both adults and children sing in our two choirs.
 Every Sunday morning, volunteers serve as greeters to welcome newcomers and to assist with the distribution of service leaflets.
 Volunteers for all of these activities are warmly welcomed and deliberately recruited at the annual Ministry Fair in late August.

-Parish epicureans, nicknamed Angels and Fryers, volunteer to cook for our Wednesday night Body and Soul – delicious meals we all anticipate with great eagerness.
+Parish epicureans, nicknamed Angels and Fryers, volunteer to cook for our twice-monthly Wednesday night Body and Soul – delicious meals we all anticipate with great eagerness.

-The Episcopal Church Women (ECW) meet monthly, either at the church or in a private home.
+The Episcopal Church Women (ECW) meet either at the church or in a private home.
 The goal of this group is to provide fellowship and organize for service.

 For many years, a Wednesday afternoon Knitting Guild has crafted blankets for newborns and shawls for the sick.
 These are blessed by Father Paul and are extremely well received.

 If you would be interested in joining any of these groups, please email: firstname.lastname@example.org.